-At the beginning of recovery, many people report a hazy film over their eyes.
-By 90 days, however, your eyesight should be much clearer.
+Many people report a hazy film over their eyes at the beginning of recovery.
+However, by 90 days, your eyesight should be much clearer.

-As sleep is improved along with your mental and physical health, you will notice an increase in your energy.
-Early recovery is very exhausting, however, by 90 days you will have most likely become more comfortable and confident in your sobriety, allowing you to focus your energy in different places (not just preventing relapse).
+As your sleep, mental, and physical health improve, you’ll notice an increase in your energy.
+Early recovery can be exhausting, but by 90 days, you should feel more comfortable and confident in your sobriety.

 How to Stay Sober After Your 90 Days

-Yes, reaching your 90 days is a huge milestone that comes with many physical and mental improvements, however, this doesn’t mean your work is done.
-Sobriety is a lifelong journey that necessitates a continued commitment to working a program and safeguarding your sobriety.
+Reaching your 90 days is a huge milestone, but the journey doesn’t end there.
+Sobriety is a lifelong journey that requires a continued commitment.
 Here are some ways you can maintain your sobriety once you’ve reached 90 days.

 Just because you reached 90 days doesn’t mean you’ll be totally confident in your sobriety.
-If this is the case and you require more support, looking into an outpatient program that can help your safeguard your sobriety may be a good idea.
+If you need more support, consider an outpatient program.
 Outpatient rehab can provide you with addiction treatment options, while still allowing you to live at home and have your freedom.
-You are not a failure if you require more support.
-Take advantage of the support and resources outpatient treatment programs have to offer.

 Stay Sober with Help From NuView Treatment Center

 If you are 90 days sober and need further support to maintain your sobriety, NuView Treatment Center can help.
-NuView Treatment Center in Los Angeles offers outpatient addiction treatment that is made to give clients the tools they need to recover.
+NuView offers outpatient addiction treatment that gives clients the tools they need to recover.
 The evidence-based treatment programs available at NuView can help clients address the underlying issues, such as mental health disorders and interpersonal problems, that are motivating their addiction.
-NuView’s highly trained staff can help you develop the necessary coping mechanisms to continue your sobriety journey past 90 days and stay sober long-term.